cloud-gov/pages-core/README.md

 ## Build Logs

 Build logs are streamed directly to the database in realtime so they are immediately viewable by customers in the UI.
 Every night, build logs for completed builds for the day are archived in an S3 bucket and deleted from the database.
 This prevents the database from growing unreasonably.
-The S3 bucket is configured with a lifecycle policy that expires the logs after 180 days in accordance with [cloud.gov's policies on log retention](https://cloud.gov/docs/deployment/logs/#web-based-logs-with-historic-log-data).
+The S3 bucket (with assistance from cloud.gov) is configured with a lifecycle policy that expires the logs after 180 days in accordance with [cloud.gov's policies on log retention](https://cloud.gov/docs/deployment/logs/#web-based-logs-with-historic-log-data).

 Lifecycle policy:
 ```